bhakin/Recipe-Rating-Analysis/README.md

 ---
 ## Introduction

 Nowadays, learning new cooking recipes is easy and accessible since all we have to do is go on the internet.
 However, picking a recipe may be challenging since there might be tons of good recipes for us to choose from.
 So to help us decide, we would look at the rating of each recipe and see which one has the highest rating.
-But you might ask, what makes this recipe have such a high rating compared to others?
-This is the question we are trying to answer by using the recipes and review data since the year 2008
+But you might ask, **what makes this recipe have such a high rating compared to others?** This is the question we are trying to answer by using the recipes and review data since the year 2008.

 ### Introduction to the Dataset